9 Medical Near Infrared Vs. Far Infrared Light therapy Benefits

 - Never use alcohol before, during, or shortly after using a sauna because it is very dehydrating.

-An Awesome Hack I Learned From Ben Greenfield If you are planning to infrared Saunas are:
+An Awesome Hack I Learned From Ben Greenfield If you are planning to infrared Saunas is:

 Much of the heat from your sauna escapes through the ceiling.
 This means your body could be cooling down quicker than the sauna can heat it up which reduces the rate at which you sweat.
 For a sauna to be beneficial, you need to be sweating.

 Try this hack to make sure you do not miss out on the benefits:

 - Step 1: Remove the plywood and then measure from the top to the bottom where the plywood used to be.
 You can put the plywood back over the insulation once it's installed if you'd like.

 - Step 2: Determine how thick you want the insulation to be.
 Get the highest R-value foam board that you can find for that thickness at the hardware store, you can even layer them if you'd like to give you a higher R-value.
 You will also need duct tape, a sharp knife, screws or nails (or even good quality metal staples).

 - Step 3: Cut the foam board to fit the largest spaces of the roof.
 Note where the vents are so that you do not cover them with the board or you can drill or cut holes into the board where the vents would be.
 Move the wires to the edges of the sauna and tape or staple them so that they stay there.

 - Step 4: Make holes in the board for any vents, speakers, thermostat, and lights.
 You do not necessarily need to cut all the way through the board for the speakers and lights, but for fluorescent or incandescent lights make a small hole so that they do not overheat.
 Do not insulate the control box either.